huffpostdata/tweep-followers/README.md

 * The CSV does not conform to the RFC exactly: it may include ASCII control characters!
 To conform to spec, you can byte-wise replace all instances of `\x00-\x09`, `\x0b`, `\x0c` and `\x0e-\x1f` in the CSV with `\x20` (`" "`)).

+## Process the TSV

+See [Twittok](https://github.com/huffpostdata/twittok) for a fast data processor that accepts this CSV as input.